Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Square lattice models

-For the case of a general $L\times L$ lattice with cylindrical boundary conditions, the eigenvalues of the adjacency matrix $A$ can again be directly obtained via Fourier series.
-The eigenvalues have the form
+For the case of a general $L\times L$ lattice with cylindrical boundary conditions, the eigenvalues of the adjacency matrix $A$ can again be directly obtained via Fourier series - see Appendix.
+The eigenvalues of $A$have the form

 Here, the magnitudes of the elements in (\ref{setcbc}) precisely correspond to the positive values arising from (\ref{formulacbc}) for $L=4$.